 The Local Group: Assembly and Evolution

 The Space Telescope Science Institute is excited to host the 2020 STScI Spring Symposium, “The Local Group: Assembly and Evolution.”
-The symposium will be held at the Space Telescope Science Institute in Baltimore, MD, USA, from August 31 - September 3, 2020.
+The Symposium will be held as a fully virtual meeting from August 31 - September 4, 2020.
 The symposium will include invited reviews, regular/short contributed talks, and posters selected from submissions.

 The hierarchical nature of cosmological structure formation can be studied most directly, and in greatest detail, in the very nearby Universe.
 The Local Group is filled with substructures, some bound and some in various stages of disruption.
 These objects carry the fossil record of the Local Group's assembly history and represent a link between large-scale structures and small-scale galaxy formation.
 The Local Group is therefore a unique and powerful laboratory for testing diverse aspects of galaxy formation and cosmological theories.